 So I went to Etsy and searched for Valentine + Fish + Bowl and it came up with five different shops who sell almost the same item.

-So I picked the first one I saw, which happened to be this shop here.
+I just picked the first one I saw, which happened to be this shop here.

 This is the thing: they don’t sell anything but the printable you put INSIDE the bag.

 Will it look as professional as the Etsy ones?

 But it’s for my daughter’s preschool class, so I don’t want it to look professional.

 Because, you know.